 Soyuz 1 was launched on 23 April 1967 at 03:35 local time.
 In the following minutes, the spacecraft reached an altitude of 220 kilometres.
 Soviet media announced the successful launch with joy.
 In the following hours, however, a disaster was going to hit the Soviet space exploration very hard.

 The first problem emerged just after Soyuz 1 reached the orbit.
 One of the solar panels failed to open.
 Moments later, the telemetry antenna failed and worst, the sensors responsible for positioning Soyuz 1 craft were not working.
 It wouldn’t be possible to connect with Soyuz 2.
 Komarov desperately tried to re-position the spacecraft by looking at the horizon while it was floating without control due to the failed solar panel.
-With the last hope, he started to kick the walls of the spacecraft to trigger the solar panels mechanism.
+With the last hope, he started to kick the walls of the spacecraft to trigger the solar panel mechanism.
 That didn’t work either.

 Nevertheless, Komarov managed to enter Earth’s orbit during the 19th tour around the planet.
 At 05:59 Moscow time, landing motors were ignited to provide a secure descent for some time.
 After the engines stopped, a report from the Yevpatoriya station in Crimea included a message of Komarov having lost all the control of his spacecraft.